Gift-giving is a fundamental part of human relationships.

 Let me show you what I mean…

 One of the ways they’ve grown their audience and profits is by using gift card marketing.
-They do this identifying holidays and events throughout the year to promote their gift cards.
+They do this by identifying occasions throughout the year to promote their gift cards.

 This is a great gift card marketing strategy because it ties in perfectly with their ideal customer demographic, a spike in demand for gifts, and creates a frictionless buying experience.